Taxes, Agencies, and Jurisdictions

 • Tax — a specific levy owed within a jurisdiction, such as Federal Income Tax, a state's unemployment insurance tax (SUI), or a locality's Local Services Tax.

 These connect in a natural hierarchy: within a jurisdiction, a government levies one or more taxes, and each tax is administered by an agency.
 A single agency often administers many taxes, and a jurisdiction can have several agencies — for example, a state revenue department for income tax withholding and a separate department for unemployment insurance.
-Employers never transact with a jurisdiction directly; they register, pay, and file with an agency.
+Employers never transact with a jurisdiction directly; they register, pay, and file with agencies.

 Check exposes Tax and Agency as read-only reference resources, and uses jurisdiction as a consistent code for grouping and filtering them.
 Both resources are identical across companies and stable across environments.